EDCD/EDMarketConnector/README.md

 - That you're running under Steam, if you have both Steam and non-Steam versions installed.
 - That you're running "Horizons" 64bit, if you have both Horizons and Season 1 installed.

-If you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), or if you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D log file location” setting to point to the game's log files using [this info](https://support.frontier.co.uk/kb/faq.php?id=108) as a guide.
+If you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), or if you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D log file location” setting on the Configuration tab to point to the game's log files using [this info](https://support.frontier.co.uk/kb/faq.php?id=108) as a guide.

 Running from source
 --------